Experienced San Diego Employment Attorneys Ready To Assist You

 If your employer makes excessive demands on your time, your employer must pay extra.
 Generally, if you work more than eight hours in a day or more than 40 hours a week, your employer must pay you one-and-a-half times your pay rate.
 If you work more than 12 hours in a day, your employer must pay you twice your rate.

 If you work more than 30 hours per week, your employer cannot require you to work more than six out of seven days.
 Additionally, your employer must pay twice your rate for work you perform on the seventh day of a workweek.
 If your employer violates these rules, consider discussing this with a lawyer.
-And if you complain about working conditions or hours and your employer fires you, cuts your hours, or takes any other kind of adverse action, speak to an experienced California employment law attorney right away.
+And if you complain about working conditions or hours and your employer fires you, cuts your hours, or takes any other kind of adverse action, speak to an experienced San Diego employment law attorney right away.
 Workplace retaliation is strictly prohibited under California law.

 Your Right to Health and Family Wellbeing